QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 == Structure of the Report

 This research report is structured as follows:
-- Literature Review: This section provides a comprehensive review of the literature on innovation diffusion theory, the Bass model, agent-based modeling, and network diffusion.
+- Literature Review (@label:LiteratureReview): This section provides a comprehensive review of the literature on innovation diffusion theory, the Bass model, agent-based modeling, and network diffusion.
 It also discusses the limitations of the Bass model and the advantages and challenges of ABM.
-- Methodology: This section introduces the model framework, agent attributes, social network structure, and diffusion mechanism of the ABM model for market diffusion research.
+- Methodology (@label:Methodology): This section introduces the model framework, agent attributes, social network structure, and diffusion mechanism of the ABM model for market diffusion research.
 It also presents the simulation plan design and the implementation of the ABM model using the Mesa framework.
-- Results: This section presents the simulation results of the ABM model for market diffusion research, including the impact of individual behavior, social network structure, and market composition on the diffusion process.
+- Simulation Results (@label:SimulationResults): This section presents the simulation results of the ABM model for market diffusion research, including the impact of individual behavior, social network structure, and market composition on the diffusion process.
 It also discusses the interactive effects of multiple factors on product diffusion dynamics.
-- Discussion: This section analyzes the simulation results, interprets the findings, and discusses the implications for innovation diffusion research and practical applications.
+- Discussion (@label:Discussion): This section analyzes the simulation results, interprets the findings, and discusses the implications for innovation diffusion research and practical applications.
 It also highlights the research contributions and limitations.

-= Literature Review
+= Literature Review <label:LiteratureReview>

 This section presents the literature review part of the report and serves as the theoretical foundation for all subsequent research.
 In @label:DiffusionLiter, we